MaveyMa/yelp/README.md

 # Project 3 - *Vegan Friend*

-**Vegan Friend** is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api) for when you're hanging out with your vegan/vegetarian friends.
+**Vegan Friend** is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api) for when you're hanging out with your vegan/vegetarian friends, and you want to show that you respect their dietary lifestyle; there's more options on the menu than just salad.

 Time spent: **10** hours spent in total